santteegt/bondingCurvesUX/README.md

 truffle migrate
 ```

-Finally, if you want to show a default bonding curve in the UI, copy the corresponding address of the deployed BondingCurve smart contract from within the `truffle migrate` logs, and paste it on the `contractAddress` state variable from `client/src/App.js`
+If you want to show a default bonding curve in the UI, copy the corresponding address of the deployed BondingCurve smart contract from within the `truffle migrate` logs, and paste it on the `contractAddress` state variable from `client/src/App.js`

 - To run the frontend: